Solutions & Services

 - Presenting the results (0.5 days):

-- A review of the RAMS survey project
+- A review of the RAMS audit project phases

 - Presenting the project report and the findings